BIOLASE Inc. (BIOL) Shares Plummet Below 1-Year High

-The stock price of BIOLASE Inc. (NASDAQ: BIOL) has dropped by -7.45 compared to previous close of 0.23.
-Despite this, the company has seen a gain of 3.82% in its stock price over the last five trading days.
+BIOLASE Inc. (NASDAQ: BIOL)’s stock price has plunge by -5.33relation to previous closing price of 0.17.
+Nevertheless, the company has seen a -33.31% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in BIOLASE Inc. (NASDAQ: BIOL) Right Now?

-Additionally, the 36-month beta value for BIOL is 1.35.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.35.
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now